pm0kjp/R-at-CAR/chapter5.md

 *** =instructions
-Using dbConnect, connect to the database caePb1.
+Using dbConnect, connect to the database car\_simulation\_station.
 Call your connection myConnection.
-As a reminder, the host is genome-mysql.cse.ucsc.edu, the user is genome.
+As a reminder, the host is car-simulation-station.c9az8e0qjbgo.us-east-1.rds.amazonaws.com, the user is datacamp_user, and the password is "learn tabular data for fun and profit".

-Then use dbGetQuery to issue the SQL query "SHOW TABLES;".
+Then use dbGetQuery to issue the SQL query `"SHOW TABLES;"`.
 Capitalization is not that important in SQL keywords, but the tradition is to capitalize them.
 Capitalization does matter, however, in things like table names or database names!  dbGetQuery has two parameters: the connection variable (in your case myConnection) and the quoted query.

 *** =hint
-- Try dbConnect(MySQL(), user="genome",
+- Try `dbConnect(MySQL(), user="datacamp_user",
-                         host="genome-mysql.cse.ucsc.edu",
-                         db="caePb1")
+password="learn tabular data for fun and profit", host="car-simulation-station.c9az8e0qjbgo.us-east-1.rds.amazonaws.com", db="car_simulation_station")`